aghosal89/Frechet_SingleIndex/Mortality_analysis/Readme.md

     13.  lt_france.csv
     14.  lt_germany.csv
     15.  lt_greece.csv
-    16.  lt_hongkong.csv
+    16.  lt_hungary.csv
-    17.  lt_hungary.csv
+    17.  lt_iceland.csv
-    18.  lt_iceland.csv
+    18.  lt_ireland.csv
-    19.  lt_ireland.csv
+    19.  lt_israel.csv
-    20.  lt_israel.csv
+    20.  lt_italy.csv
-    21.  lt_italy.csv
+    21.  lt_japan.csv
-    22.  lt_japan.csv
+    22.  lt_latvia.csv
-    23.  lt_latvia.csv
+    23.  lt_lithuania.csv
-    24.  lt_lithuania.csv
+    24.  lt_luxembourg.csv
-    25.  lt_luxembourg.csv
+    25.  lt_netherlands.csv
-    26.  lt_netherlands.csv
+    26.  lt_newz.csv
-    27.  lt_newz.csv
+    27.  lt_norway.csv
-    28.  lt_norway.csv
+    28.  lt_poland.csv
-    29.  lt_poland.csv
+    29.  lt_portugal.csv
-    30.  lt_portugal.csv
+    30.  lt_korea.csv
-    31.  lt_korea.csv
+    31.  lt_russia.csv
-    32.  lt_russia.csv
+    32.  lt_slovakia.csv
-    33.  lt_slovakia.csv
+    33.  lt_slovenia.csv
-    34.  lt_slovenia.csv
+    34.  lt_spain.csv
-    35.  lt_spain.csv
+    35.  lt_sweden.csv
-    36.  lt_sweden.csv
+    36.  lt_switzerland.csv
-    37.  lt_switzerland.csv
+    37.  lt_UK.csv
-    38.  lt_UK.csv
+    38.  lt_USA.csv
-    39.  lt_USA.csv
+    39.  lt_Ukraine.csv

-    40.  lt_Ukraine.csv
+    and finally,

-    41)   Countries_FSI.csv
+    40. Countries_FSI.csv

-the files 1 - 40 above are life tables for the respective countries above for various years.
+the files 1 - 39 above are life tables for the respective countries above for various years.
 The data obtained from (https://www.mortality.org/).
 Each contains columns for age and number of deaths in that age for that country.
 The file 'Countries_FSI.csv' is described above in 2).

 As outputs it generates the files:

-    a) quant_all.csv  :  a 40x101 matrix whose rows are the quantiles on an equidistant grid of length 101 on [0,1] of the mortality distribution of each country.
+    a) quant_all.csv  :  a 39x101 matrix whose rows are the quantiles on an equidistant grid of length 101 on [0,1] of the mortality distribution of each country.
-    b) density_all.csv : a 40x101 matrix whose rows are the mortality densities on an equidistant grid of age-range [20,110] of length 101 for each country.
+    b) density_all.csv : a 39x101 matrix whose rows are the mortality densities on an equidistant grid of age-range [20,110] of length 101 for each country.

 4) Run the codes in the script 'Models_BW_Predictions.R' to find the predicted quantiles/densities for all countries using Local Frechet regression using each of the covariates 'GDPC', 'HCE', 'CO2E', 'IM', 'HDI'; and also running Global Fréchet regression using all of these 5 covariates.
 In the process we also find the best bandwidth choices for each Local Frechet regression model (i.e. for Local Fréchet regression with each of the covariates).
 The inputs for this script are: